Blog

 You are invited!

 The monthly Real Estate Commission meetings are always open to the public, and you are invited to attend in person or online via Zoom.
-The meeting next month is September 13th here at the Commission building.
+The meeting next month is scheduled for March 18, 2025.
+The meeting will be held at the North Carolina Real Estate Commission building, 1313 Navaho Drive, Raleigh, NC.
 A Zoom link will be available at ncrec.gov on the day of the meeting.

 News